 Pre-proposals passing the formal and specific eligibility check will be evaluated by the Peer Review Panel.
 At least three panel members will be asked to assess each pre-proposal on a written basis.
-Based on these recommendations, the Call Steering Committee will make a final decision on full proposal invitations.
+Based on these recommendations, the Call Steering Committee will make a final decision on full-proposal invitations.

-The Joint Call Secretariat will inform each coordinator about the outcome of the pre-proposal evaluation and provide the written evaluations (with the evaluators remaining anonymous), the recommendation of the Peer Review Panel and the decision of the Call Steering Committee.
+The Joint Call Secretariat will inform each coordinator about the outcome of the pre-proposal evaluation and provide the written evaluations (with the evaluators remaining anonymous), the recommendation of the Peer Review Panel to improve the quality of project, the decision of the Call Steering Committee and information about any subsequent widening processes to encourage and facilitate the inclusion of the EU-13 or underrepresented countries.
+To increase the success rate of the selected consortia, the number of full-proposals to be invited will approximately match but not exceed a 3-fold oversubscription of the total budget available for the call.